MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

 In order to make it possible to have DevEUI-based roaming we have modified the source-code of the Chirpstack Network Server, it is available here [CLNS].
 The AS and NS shoud be installed ins the same manner as the original chirpstack.
 In addition to the regular parameters in the config file (chirpstack-network-server.toml), we shold add the folloing parameters:
+An example of this configuration file is included in this repository.

 ```
 # Network-server settings.